Looking for links to state laws? Go to the Pa. Local Government Commission’s website.

 Following are links to specific resources:

 - 2020 Census Data for Pennsylvania Townships

 2020 Census Data for Pennsylvania is available through the Pennsylvania State Data Center, which has a page dedicated to Pennsylvania’s 2020 Census results and contains additional data and breakdowns for all Pennsylvania municipalities.
-As of May 2022, the Data Center now has Census tabulation block data available, as well as important guidance about the Census Count Question Resolution Program, which allows municipalities to identify errors that may have occurred while processing the 2020 Census results.
+As of May 2022, the Data Center now has Census tabulation block data available, as well as important guidance about the Census Count Question Resolution Program, which allows municipalities to identify population and legal boundary errors that may have occurred while processing the 2020 Census results.
 Any challenge must be filed by June 30, 2023.

 - Common Level Ratios: Realty transfer tax common level ratio real estate valuation factors.

 - Commonwealth of Pennsylvania: The Commonwealth of Pennsylvania site includes information and links to state agencies, online services, and the latest news.